durgaprasad-dev-cse/Cybersecurity-Platform/README.md

      │
      ▼
 Delete Temporary File
+File Information

 The analyzer can collect information such as:

-Original filename
+🔹 Original Filename

+The original name of the uploaded file.

-File extension
+🔹 File Extension

+The detected file extension.

-File size
+🔹 File Size

+The size of the uploaded file.

-SHA-256 hash
+🔹 SHA-256 Hash

+A cryptographic hash representing the file contents.

-Security indicators
+🔹 Security Indicators

+Potential characteristics identified during analysis.

-Risk classification
+🔹 Risk Classification

+A preliminary risk classification based on available indicators.

+Temporary File Handling

 Temporary uploaded files are removed after processing.

+Security Principle: Untrusted files should be analyzed statically whenever possible and should not be executed on the production server.

 8. 🔐 SHA-256 File Hashing